pytorch/pytorch/docs/source/notes/amp_examples.rst

 DataParallel within a single process
 ------------------------------------

-:class:`torch.nn.parallel.DataParallel` spawns side threads to run the forward pass on each device.
+:class:`torch.nn.DataParallel` spawns side threads to run the forward pass on each device.
 The autocast state is thread local, so the following will not work::

     model = MyModel()